What are Index Funds and Asset Classes Investing?

 Most researchers agree that twenty to thirty individual stocks, representing a variety of sizes and industries, provide sufficient diversification.
 Each additional stock beyond that point offers marginal benefit.
 Now, think about a diversified index mutual fund with hundreds of holdings and you realize you don’t need to own more than a few diversified index funds.

 Following are popular asset classes and sample index mutual funds and ETFs for each category.
-This is not an exhaustive list of all index funds or ETFs, nor is this a recommended list.
+This is not an exhaustive list of all index funds or ETFs.
 These funds are examples of the types of index and exchange traded funds to use within your asset classes selections.

 U. S. Total Stock Market Index Funds